GHROTIC/TheRA-RGARC-Guide/README.md

 ### 3. My Networks are missing in the Retroarch Wi-Fi -> Connect to Network Menu.
 How do I make them show up?

-*If it Scans for Networks and does not find your Network you will need to back out with the B button twice and Quit Retroarch.
+*If Retroarch Scans for Networks and does not find your Network you will need to back out with the B button twice and Quit Retroarch.
 In the Main Menu go to Options -> Advanced -> WIFION(Options -> WIFION if you have folders hidden) and your system will reboot.
 Once you go back to Connect to Network in Retroarch your Networks should now appear.*

 ### 4. How do I update the software?

-*Once you are connected to Wifi in Retroarch go into Options -> Arcupdate.
-Once the update has completed go to Options -> Fix Permissions.
-Press the Start Button and go down the menu to Quit -> Restart*
+*Once you are connected to Wifi you can go into Options -> Arcupdate to open the OTA Update Software.
+By default it will have Updating to the latest Version highlighted and you will only need to press the A button to confirm.
+Once the update has completed and you are back at the Main Menu go to Options -> Fix Permissions.
+After the Fix Permissions script sends you back to the Main Menu press the Start Button and go down the menu to Quit -> Restart.*

 ### 5. How do I change my Theme?

-*Go to Options -> Misc -> Thememaster to download new Themes(Warning: Some themes are not compatible and will not look correct).*
+*Go to Options -> Misc -> Thememaster(Options -> Thememaster if you have folders hidden) to download new Themes(Warning: a few themes are not compatible and will be partially broken or will be completely missing text - will note at a later time).*

 ### 6. How do I open the menu while playing a game?